 During the summer of 2009, four of us from the Kellogg School of Management, headed to Samoa to volunteer at the South Pacific Business Development (SPBD) mircofinance organization.
 Our project was to develop a mini MBA program to teach basic fundamentals of business to SPBD clients.
 The mini MBA program consisted of modules that would be presented at village meetings when collections took place.
 Each module consisted of theory simplified down to the level where the women could relate to it.
 It also included an exercise or activity to help them learn the lesson.
 The goal of this program was to help small business owners become more effective in running their businesses with the outcome of reducing default rates.

 Over the month we were there, we spent days in the office with the staff learning about the needs of the business owners.
 We also spent many days in the field trying to understand how we could tailor our modules to situations the business owners could relate to.
-Being able to meet the business owners and watch the collections was a unique and rewarding experience.
-Of course there were many fun stops in between the visits and spending time with the staff was always a blast.

 In addition to work, we got to live and experience Samoa!
 An amazing country with an amazing culture.
 We spent weekends snorkeling, and exploring Upolu (the main island) and one weekend we went to Savaii, one of the other large Samoan islands.
 Drinking coconuts, swimming, tanning, watching rugby, and hanging out with the locals was a priceless experience.
 In addition, the hospitality presented to us by SPBD and SPBD staff was way above our expectations.
 All in all, an unforgettable experience.